 5. Princess Alexandra von Furstenberg.
 Ecuadorian.

 Alexandra Miller (born in 1972) is the younger sister of Marie-Chantal of Greece.
-Unsurprisingly, Alexandra’s upbringing mirrors Marie-Chantal’s: she was raised in Hong Kong and schooled in Europe and the United States.
+Unsurprisingly, Alexandra’s upbringing mirrors Marie-Chantal’s.
+She, too, was raised in Hong Kong and schooled in Europe and the United States.

-Alexandra attended Parsons and Brown where she studied Art History and Costume Design.
-And it is at Brown that she met her future husband: Prince Alexander von Furstenberg.
+Alexandra attended Parsons and Brown, where she studied Art History and Costume Design.
+And it was at Brown that she met her future husband, Prince Alexander von Furstenberg.

 By 2002 the Alexes had separated.
-The divorce came next.
-Alexandra, nonetheless, kept her title until 2015 when she remarried.
+And then they got divorced.
+Alexandra, nonetheless, kept her title of Princess von Furstenberg until 2015, when she remarried.